 Tips for Choosing the Right Travel Insurance

-- Check Altitude Coverage: Make sure your policy includes trekking over 4,000 meters, as some regular travel insurance plans prohibit high-altitude activities.
+- Check Altitude Coverage: Make sure your insurance covers trekking above 4,000 meters, as many standard travel insurance plans exclude high-altitude activities.

-- Compare Policies: Use internet platforms or visit trekking firms to locate plans that meet your needs and budget.
+- Compare Policies: Use online platforms or consult trekking agencies to find plans that fit your needs and budget.

-- Read the fine print: Understand exclusions, claim procedures, and required documentation.
+- Read the Fine Print: Understand all exclusions, claim procedures, and required documents before purchasing a policy.

 Even after paying for permits, guides, lodging, and food, there are a few minor expenses that might pile up over time.
 When calculating your Manaslu region trekking cost, keep these additional fees in mind.